 LinkedIn Headline Part 1: Your Target Job Title

 Begin your headline with your target job title.
 Doing this notifies prospective employers of the types of roles you are targeting.
-Even if you never previously held the exact title, including your target job title will help you appear in recruiters’ LinkedIn searches for the role.
+Even if you have never previously held that exact title, including your target will help you appear in recruiters’ LinkedIn searches for the role you want.

 LinkedIn Headline Part 2: Your Unique Value Proposition

 Next, list your UVP.
-Including your UVP helps prospective employers quickly identify what sets you apart from other candidates.
+Including it helps prospective employers quickly identify what sets you apart from other candidates.
 Your UVP can also provide people with a conversation starter when first contacting you on LinkedIn.

 If you are unsure what sets you apart from other job seekers, take a moment to look back on your career.
-Reflect on the knowledge, experience, or qualities that enabled you to deliver value to your colleagues, supervisors, and clients.
-You can also text a few colleagues, friends, and family members, “What makes me fabulous?” to see how you are perceived by others.
+Reflect on the knowledge, experience, or qualities that have enabled you to deliver value to your colleagues, supervisors, and clients.
+You can also text a few colleagues, friends, and family members to ask, “What makes me fabulous?” to see how you are perceived by others.

 LinkedIn Headline Part 3: Relevant Industry Keywords